-Public charging tariffs
+EV public charging tariffs

-How does pricing work for public charging?
+How does pricing work for public and on-the-go charging?

 The charging tariffs below apply to the UK charging network only.
 You can always find the actual price in the Shell Recharge app.

 What are the tariffs for charging an electric car in the UK?

 |Charge Point Type||Price per kWh (incl.
 VAT)|

 *A £0.35 transaction fee, with a maximum of £7.00 per month, is charged for all charging sessions except for those on our Shell forecourts or at Waitrose supermarkets.